WeebLabs/Hackintosh-Things/AboutThisMacMojave.md

 All system paths provided must be entered with quotation marks omitted.

+In the event that you encounter a term which you do not understand, please do not panic.
+It will be explained shortly afterwards.

 ## System Logo Replacement

 We will first be replacing the system logo, which is the simplest of these modifications.
 Download ThemeEngine from the list of resources above and place it in your 'Applications' folder.